cwi-dis/ambulant/third_party_packages/readme.txt

 	X) or no audio and video (Linux).

 sdl:
-	Ambulant has been tested with sdl 1.2.6 or 1.2.7.
+	Ambulant has been tested with sdl 1.2.6 thru 1.2.9.
 You find this at
 	<http://www.libsdl.org>.
 Build and install normally, and make sure
 	the sdl-config utility is on your $PATH when running the configure for Ambulant.

+	Notes for MacOSX:
-	Note for MacOSX: the SDL install will fail if there are spaces in the pathname *of the source directory pathname*.
+	- the SDL install will fail if there are spaces in the pathname *of the source directory pathname*.
+	- You may need to use "./configure --disable-cdrom" to build SDL if you've installed xcode 2.2.

 arts:
 	Linux only.